Hi Friends! Today on the blog we have story time (there’s a recap at the end if all you want to do is look at the pictures, I won’t be offended).

 This particular Makerie, the Mini Makerie, was held in my mom’s studio!
 In our house!
 I didn’t even have to put on real pants to attend!
 I did, but I didn’t have to, and if that’s not the dream, I don’t know what it.

-Our teacher, Adriana Torres, makes the most incredible art.
+Our teacher, buy provigil american express, makes the most incredible art.
 She made this sampler for her daughter, and you can really get a sense of her color palette and look from it.
 Her embroidery is otherworldly- tiny stitches, adorable creatures, and a color palette that somehow perfectly illustrates her.
 Click over to her site to see more.
 She’s incredible.

 Adriana and her team make these adorable little elephants!
 I’m obsessed.